-At the end of ITMD reported they required no further assistance from DOC OIG: however, ITMD planned to provide DOC OIG with the results of their investigation.
-The DOC OIG Special Agent-in-Charge placed its investigation in a "completed" status pending the receipt of relevant results from ITMD. the FOIA backlog diminished, as did the need for all In employees. and rejoined the others in the swing space. and One month later, detailed to assist in the research of to establish how DOC can better utilize its resources.
+At the end of ITMD reported they required no further assistance from DOC OIG; however, ITMD planned to provide DOC OIG with the results of their investigation.
+The DOC OIG Special Agent-in-Charge placed its investigation in a "completed" status pending the receipt of relevant results from ITMD. the FOIA backlog diminished, as did the need for all In employees. and rejoined the others in the swing space. detailed One month later, to to resources.
 From detailed to assist resource database.
-By the end of and were in working a detail. was detailed to research DOC functions, and) were in the swing employees (, and space; of whom () had no duties since and After DOC announced the inundated the BIS.3 coordinated with for assistance with the coordinated with authorized the employees for the detailed Exclusion Mission and and. to process employees have remained in these details since In referred three employees to , U.S. Department of Justice (DOJ), Washington, D.C., for the offense of 18 U.S.C. § 1001 (Statements or entries generally), pursuant to violations committed during the conduct of the investigation.
-In , DOJ declined prosecution of these referred ITMD's findings back to DOC Human Resources Management employees and for action deemed appropriate.
+By the end of and were in working a detail. was detailed to research DOC and) were in the swing employees (, and space; of whom () had no duties since and After DOC announced the inundated the BIS.3 coordinated with for assistance with the coordinated with . authorized the employees for the detailed Exclusion Mission and and to process employees have remained in these details since In referred three employees to , U.S. Department of Justice (DOJ), Washington, D.C., for the offense of 18 U.S.C. § 1001 (Statements or entries generally), pursuant to violations committed during the conduct of the investigation.
+In DOJ declined prosecution of these referred ITMD's findings back to DOC Human Resources Management employees and for action deemed appropriate.
 As of , ITMD's investigation into is still ongoing. will refer all ITMD's findings of security violations to the DOJ.
 Once completed, 3 See generally (last visited Feb.
 19, 2020).